Improving teaching and learning in English

 On 14th September, the DfE published two documents of considerable importance: ‘Primary assessment in England: Government consultation response’ and the 2017/2018 ‘Teacher assessment frameworks at the end of KS2’.
 This follows on from significant changes made to the National Curriculum in 2014 and from previous changes to end of Key Stage Assessment at KS1 and KS2.
-In summary, expectations are significantly higher than previous years, in Writing, assessment remains within a secure fit system, and Reading tests will remain challenging.
+In summary, expectations are significantly higher than in previous years, in Writing, the assessment remains within a secure fit system, and Reading tests will remain challenging.
 A consistent approach to English was required at my school.

 In addition to the increased expectations for standards, the school budget is facing a real terms cut.
-Currently my school has a large carry forward, however, the use of the current additional funds is not sustainable and is only used in its current format to ensure a rapid turnaround of the school and for accelerated progress for children.
+Currently, my school has a large carry forward, however, the use of the current additional funds is not sustainable and is only used in its current format to ensure a rapid turnaround of the school and for accelerated progress for children.

 All of this will need to be achieved whilst reducing teacher workload and with succession planning in mind.
 Therefore, in addition to raising outcomes, changes made will need to provide a framework for teachers so as to reduce the amount of planning and marking required.
-My leadership will need to ensure that, moving forwards, there are other staff members who will be able to lead English.
+My leadership will need to ensure that, moving forward, there are other staff members who will be able to lead English.

-2017 data from the school indicates an improving picture from 2016, especially at end of KS2.
+2017 data from the school indicates an improving picture from 2016, especially at the end of KS2.
 However, differences remain between vulnerable groups in specific year groups and low attainment across the school until Year 6 (though this is also below National).
 Gender differences in English can be seen with girls outperforming boys until Year 5 and Year 6 when the gap closes.
 Children in receipt of Pupil Premium perform less well than their peers, particularly in KS1.
-Closer analysis of PP data in KS2 shows that when children with SEND are accounted for the gap closes or diminishes (ie compare non SEND children with and without Pupil Premium).
+Closer analysis of PP data in KS2 shows that when children with SEND are accounted for the gap closes or diminishes (ie compare non-SEND children with and without Pupil Premium).
 Therefore, this indicates that an approach to English which reduces barriers associated with our PP children (such as limited vocabulary, difficulties with spelling) is required.